 Q. Why four flavors?

 A. And I say, “So far there are four.”
 Who knows what I might come up with next?

 Q. How do you make it taste so amazing?

 A. That’s what we do.
-So, try our five amazing hot fudge sauces and get a special jolt of happiness in every bite.
+So, try all our amazing hot fudge sauces and get a special jolt of happiness in every bite.
 Come on, I know you’re smiling